Content

 Their inclusion does not guarantee they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
 Healthcare providers may prescribe other medications or recommend non-pharmacological treatment based on the patient’s unique health circumstances and needs.
 Read more

-Tirzepatide has a boxed warning[1] , the most serious type of warning from the Food and Drug Administration (FDA).
-It carries a risk of thyroid C-cell tumors and is contraindicated in patients with a personal or family history of MTC or in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-Remember to discuss the risks with your healthcare provider.
+Zepbound (tirzepatide)[1] and Mounjaro (tirzepatide)[2] have a boxed warning, the most serious type of warning from the Food and Drug Administration (FDA).
+Tirzepatide causes thyroid C-cell tumors in rats, and although it’s unknown whether tirzepatide causes thyroid C-cell tumors in humans, it is contraindicated in patients with a personal or family history of MTC or in patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

 Highlights

-• The maintenance dosage of tirzepatide is individualized according to how people experience side effects and how quickly they lose weight.
+• The maintenance dose of tirzepatide for weight loss is individualized (5 mg, 10 mg, or 15 mg weekly) based on whether people experience side effects and how quickly they lose weight.

 You’ve heard about tirzepatide, the newest kid on the block when it comes to weight loss injections, and you want to learn more about its dosing, safety, and results.
 We will get to all of that, but let’s cover a bit of background first: what it is and how it can help you lose weight.